subant05/jenp/README.md

 ## Modules

-Stack is currently broken down into 4 modules.
+Jenp is currently broken down into 4 modules.

 ### fn